Finnish Surgical Nurse working at King Faisal Specialist Hospital and Research Center in Madina.

 Traveling and experiencing new cultures is always educational and rewarding so do it!
 Work wise I can't say yet since we are still in opening stages.
 But be prepared and read ahead and if possible talk to someone in Saudi whose been through moving and starting new in a new country.
 I think that will make adjusting and culture shock easier.
 Don't get scared of all the difficult things you'll be facing because you will have people here to help you overcome them and to support you.
 And once you start to get the hang of things yourself and you'll start to settle it will be so rewarding!

-- SAUDI ARABIA Head Nurse - Neonatal Intensive Care Unit (NICU) in Al Madinah
+- SAUDI ARABIA Registered Nurse - Post Anaesthetic Care Unit

-- SAUDI ARABIA Head Nurse - Adult Intensive Care Unit (ICU)
+- SAUDI ARABIA Registered Nurse - Pediatric Intensive Care Unit (PICU)

 - SAUDI ARABIA Registered Nurse - Pediatrics